nforystek/automatic1111-arcade/README.md

 Preface:

-An app written in VB6 and C++ for Windows 11 that runs as a legacy Kiosk and intends to be a coin operated Text-to-Image Arcade setup using Stable Diffusion Automatic1111 API (on localhost, without internet nor mouse).
+A legacy Kiosk and intends to be a coin operated Text-to-Image Arcade setup using Stable Diffusion Automatic1111 API (on localhost, without internet nor mouse).

 Users put in 0.25 cents and get 3 credits.
 Each image generated costs 2 credits, and to vote on any one generated image to be in the top voted on list by votes is 1 credit.
 Appropriately the font and generating image sound is Transformers(R).
 Idle it makes more casino type of sounds periodically, and there is a coin drop